-Although no direct evidence of badger was found onsite, this species may use the hedgerow / treelines bounding the agricultural fields within and adjacent to the Site for foraging and commuting.
+Although no direct evidence of badger was found onsite, the existing hedgerows that both surround the Proposed Development provides suitable foraging and connectivity to the wider landscape.
+This species may use the hedgerow / treelines bounding the agricultural fields within and adjacent to the Site for foraging and commuting.